coreinfra-org/.github/profile/README.md

 Overview
 --------

-* Core infra Terraform examples
+* Terraform examples
-* App templates and build/deploy examples
+* App build/deploy templates
 * Config management examples

 The original goal was a personal cloud development environment for